KlrShaK/KlrShaK.github.io/_news/uni zurich.md

 related_posts: false
 ---

-I will soon be starting Masters in AI at University of Zurich.
+I will soon be starting Masters in AI at University of Zurich. :mortar_board: